bayinfosys/bayinfosys.github.io/_posts/2026-01-01-87-inference-infrastructure.md

 Performance degrades once concurrent load increases.

 We've run this comparison directly: [vLLM, Ollama, and Marigold on a single £170 GPU](https://marigold.run/blog/llm-providers.html) covers the same three options with full telemetry, including the VRAM problem most benchmarks leave out.
+Every option above assumes CUDA, and so assumes NVIDIA.
+[Running inference without CUDA](/library/111-inference-without-cuda.html) covers what works on AMD, Apple silicon and non-x86 hosts, and what breaks.

 ## Matching systems to workload